Oussama1403/HRMS/README.md

 # Human Resources Management System (HRMS)

-Welcome to the Human Resources Management System (HRMS) repository!
-This web-based application provides a basic, beautiful, and modern solution for managing various aspects of human resources within an organization.
+HRMS is a web-based application provides a basic, beautiful, and modern solution for managing various aspects of human resources within an organization.
 With a user-friendly interface and robust functionalities, HRMS simplifies HR-related tasks and enhances efficiency.

 ## Technologies Used